alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 https://www.youtube.com/watch?v=6TnUwsxziD4&t=1s

-The video is called "Dirt Cheap Local AI: RAG with a Nvidia P102-100 Mining GPU", and it gave me a useful reference point for the card.
+The video is called "Dirt Cheap Local AI...", and it gave me a useful reference point for the card.
 The setup in the video used a P102-100 with Qwen 2.5 7B Instruct, a 6-bit quant, a llama.cpp CUDA backend container, and a documentation RAG corpus with 186,000 chunks from nine projects.
 I havent reach the RAG or the quant tinkering yet jsut deployed on my second proxmox node for a smoke test.

-That was close enough to what I had in mind to be useful, but different enough that I still wanted to test it myself.
 My goal was not to copy the exact RAG setup.
 I wanted to see if a cheap local LLM could have a practical use case in my own homelab, and whether it would be worth investing later in a bigger graphics card if the workflow proved useful, maintainable, and maybe fine-tunable.

 There are obvious trade-offs.
 It is old, it is Pascal, it has no display output, and it was never meant to be a nice consumer desktop card.

 For a headless VM or server, no display output is not really a problem.
-The card is used remotely, so display output is not part of the test.

 For this setup, only an access to the `nvidia-smi` mattered more than display output: